I'm an evolutionary biologist and teach courses reflecting both my interests and training.

 I'm also interested in mentoring projects focusing on forest regeneration and controlling invasive plants species at our local nature preserve.

 Recently, in collaboration with Prof Krukonis, we have started a project exploring the ecology and evolution of phages and their bacterial hosts.
+We have isolated 10 novel bacteriophages of Bacillus subtilis and are in the process of sequencing and assembling their genomes.

 Areas of interests